Seneca-ICTOER/SPO600/docs/C-Projects/project.md

 # Project

-This page describes the SPO600 (ADD LINK) project in the Fall 2022 semester.
+This page describes the [SPO600](../landing-page.md) project in the Fall 2022 semester.

 ## Overview